espdev/csaps/docs/manual.rst

     spline = csaps(x, y, smooth)

-In this case the smoothing spline will be computed for given data and returned as an instance of `ISmoothingSpline` based class.
+In this case the smoothing spline will be computed for given data and returned as an instance of :class:`ISmoothingSpline` based class.
 After we can use the computed spline to evaluate (smoothing) data for given data sites repeatedly.

 The example for univariate data: